 How Can I Figure Out My Estimated Taxes?

 You can use QuickBooks Self-Employed to track your income, expenses, mileage, and figure out your estimated taxes year round.
 The program does the math for you and helps you figure out your estimated taxes so you can easily make the estimated tax deadline.
 At the end of the year, QuickBooks Self-Employed gives you the ability to export your Schedule C information from QuickBooks Self-Employed to TurboTax Self-Employed to make your annual tax filing easier.

-When you prepare your taxes at tax-time, TurboTax can also automatically calculate your estimated tax payments and print out payment vouchers for you to send into the IRS.
-You can also use TurboTax TaxCaster to get an estimate of your tax situation and see if you should make an estimated tax payment.
+When you prepare your taxes, TurboTax can also automatically calculate your estimated tax payments and print out payment vouchers for you to send into the IRS.
+You can also use TurboTax TaxCaster to see your overall tax situation and if you should make an estimated tax payment.
 TurboTax TaxCaster is updated to reflect the new Tax Reform Law passed at the end of last year so estimates will take into account the new 20% qualified business income deduction provision in the new law.

 How Can I Pay Estimated Tax Payments?

 Now that you know what you owe, it’s time to get your payment in.
-Fortunately, you have a few options:
+Fortunately, you have several options: